jhchowdhury/Tempo/README.md

 # Tempo
-It's a smart scheduling app
+It's a smart scheduling app that includes to-do-list and calender along with